 No, we are not discussing a breakfast cereal.

-Frosted scale is a soft scale pest of walnuts.
+Frosted scale (Parthenolecanium pruinosum) is a soft scale pest of walnuts.
 If you have a walnut tree (and why wouldn’t you), scale insect pests can be a major problem.
 These sap-sucking pests also feed on stone fruits, such as apricot and peach, along with apples, pears, raspberries, grapes, pistachio, roses, laurel, birch, locust, sycamore and elm, spreading disease as they go.

 Frosted scale description